 Hey there, my fellow badass of the lens!
 Thanks for stoppin' by!

-While my work has continued to evolve and improve, it is my passion for providing outstanding customer service and running a sustainable, successful business that are my teachable strengths to others.
+While my work has continued to evolve and improve, it is my passion for providing outstanding customer service and running a sustainable, successful business, without gimmicks, that make my strengths teachable to others.

-If you're frustrated with your business, if you're trying to specialize in beauty or boudoir photography, if you don't understand why your inbox is empty, if you aren't making enough money, if you feel like the market you're serving just cannot afford you, then: let's chat, dahhling!
+If you're just starting out, if you’re frustrated with your business, if you're trying to specialize in beauty or boudoir photography, if you don't understand why your inbox is empty, if you aren't making enough money, if you feel like the market you're serving just cannot afford you, then: let's chat, dahhling!

 “BOOK HER FRIENDS”: A guide to keep business flowing using the tools that you already have: your existing clients.
 ON SALE NOW.